Mebdix/MyPersonalWebsite/content/shiny/internal-project/index.md

   name: Follow
   url: https://twitter.com/georgecushen
 slides: example
-summary: Discove more about Istanbul.
+summary: Discover more about Istanbul.
 tags:
 - Istanbul
 title: Istanbul, the melting pot of all the generations of different cultures